 Practice makes perfect!

-But we have a few tips to help you on your way to ultimate puff pastry proficiency!
+But I do have a few tips to help you on your way to ultimate puff pastry proficiency!

 KEEP YOUR INGREDIENTS COLD